jasonzou/elasticsearch-jrtf/README.md

 plugins
 ========
-The following is a list of plugins that needs to be installed.
+The following is a list of plugins that needs to be installed first.

   - Marvel